kmvan/x-prober/README.md

 - Browser support: IE9/Chrome/FireFox/Edge

 ## Description
 > This is a prober programe for PHP environment.
 It can show your server information and readable easily.
+And most important is IT'S LIKE iPhone X!

 ## Compile and Usage
 - Check and config ./src/Config/Config.php